ShubhiJain67/LeetCode/README.md

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)

 LeetCode 1365 : How Many Numbers Are Smaller Than the Current Number (48_Easy)

+LeetCode 1389 : Create Target Array in the Given Order (77_Easy)

 LeetCode 1428 : Leftmost Coloumn with atleast 1 one (61_Medium)